prio-data/views_pipeline/documentation/ADRs/024_development_and_production_sync.md

 ## Decision

-To achieve the requirements described in the Context section, we will implement the following strategy for branching and synchronization strategy, optimized for the EWS pipeline.
+To achieve the requirements described in the Context section, we will implement the following strategy for branching and synchronization strategy, optimized for the EWS pipeline:

 ### Overview